In most cases, even if you played a role in your injuries, you can still be compensated for your hospital bills or pain and suffering.

 - Talk to witnesses if you are able, or gather phone numbers so that your attorney can contact them later.
 They will be more objective and impartial, and could go a long way toward helping you prove your lack of responsibility for the accident.

 If you were injured in an accident in which you were partially at fault, you may still have a valid personal injury claim, and may be eligible to be compensated for your injuries as well as other expenses.
-Contact an experienced auto accident lawyer in Boca Raton, FL to be sure at The Law Firm of Frederick J. Brynn, P.C.
+Contact an experienced auto accident lawyer to be sure at The Law Firm of Frederick J. Brynn, P.C.